The Doctrine of Res Ipsa Loquitur

 2. Defendant's Exclusive Control:

 An aggravating instrument or condition must be under the defendant’s complete control at the time of the incident.
-Nihal Kaur v/s Director, P.G.I, Chandigarh, In this case the scissors were left in the body of patient by the doctor.
-Due to the negligence of doctor, patient died during the operation.
+Nihal Kaur v/s Director, P.G.I, Chandigarh, In this case the scissors were left in the body of the patient by the doctor.
+Due to the negligence of the doctor, the patient died during the operation.
 The Court explained that res ipsa loquitur applied here, because there is a reasonable connection between the accident and the alleged negligence of the defendant.
-The court held the defendant liable & awarded 1.2 Lakh rupees to the family of plaintiff.
+The court held the defendant liable & awarded 1.2 Lakh rupees to the family of the plaintiff.

 3. Non-Contribution by Plaintiff: